zparvez2z/My_linear_regression_practice/README.md

-# My_linear_regression_practice
+# Linear Regression
-this repository contains my practice notebook of linear regression
+this repository contains codes related to linear regression